newericg/starcorp-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

+## Working live on https://6615a5abf4ef480008939a81--bright-sopapillas-d41b2e.netlify.app/ (if apikey still valid)

 ## Development server

-edit apiKey in environment.ts on root folder for a valid key
+edit **apiKey** in environment.ts on root folder for a valid key

+run npm install to install all packages

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.